Sunday, February 26, 2023

 It is Isaacson's discussion of the ethical questions that gene-editing poses that is probably the most interesting aspect of this biography.
 Almost immediately after Doudna-Charpentier published their groundbreaking paper on the structure and working of CRISPR-Cas9 in June of 2012, Doudna began to have serious reservations about its potential for misuse.
 As it turned out, she was right to be worried.
 In 2018, a young, ambitious Chinese scientist, He Jiankui, used CRISPR-Cas9 to edit the CCR5 gene in three viable human embryos, which were then brought to term.
 This was done in defiance of agreed but unenforceable international protocols against germline editing of human embryos.
 The moral and ethical dilemmas were now real.

-Isaacson spends considerable effort discussing Jiankui's research, the moral and bioethical questions gene-editing raises, as well as Doudna's efforts to determine where and when CRISPR ought to be used, but it is done, at times using the euphemistic terms that frequently bog down modern bioethical discussions.
+Isaacson spends considerable effort discussing Jiankui's research, the moral and bioethical questions gene-editing raises, as well as Doudna's efforts to determine where and when CRISPR ought to be used.
+However, Isaacson, at times uses euphemistic terms that frequently bog down modern bioethical discussions, preventing a discussion of the real issues.

 At times the ethical issues are framed from a perspective that tends to ignore the ongoing serious, moral and ethical questions that continue to be unresolved for technologies that have been used for decades.
 For example, Isaacson relates that Doudna's teenage son seemed unconcerned about the moral issues regarding gene-editing.
 Isaacson writes that Doudna, wondered "if history will treat germline editing like IVF, which was very controversial when it first happened."
 However, there are many, many ongoing bioethical and moral issues, decades on, regarding the use of IVF, despite the large number of people using the procedure.
 For example, there are over one million frozen IVF embryos in the United States alone and there is no consensus as to what to do with them.
 The IVF industry is largely unregulated and there are countless stories about the mix-ups in labs of embryos, of questionable parentage and botched creation of embryos.
 IVF is also not without serious risks to women, to the children born using this procedure and has a success rate of only thirty percent.
 There is also considerable evidence that an immoral IVF-surrogacy industry in poorer nations, exploiting poor women, has developed.
-To compare future gene-editing to the way IVF has developed, is to realize that there will likely be many unforeseen problems.
+There are also increasing issues with donor semen being used in IVF procedures, creating large numbers of half-siblings and the risk of possible inter-marriage.
+To compare future gene-editing to the way IVF has developed, is to realize that there will likely be many unforeseen problems and abuses.
 In fact, IVF proceeded without the resolution of many of these issues, and it's likely gene-editing will too.

-In another example, Isaacson uses the phrase "fertilized eggs", an inaccurate term since these are now human blastocysts or zygotes.
+In another example, Isaacson uses the phrase "fertilized eggs", an inaccurate term since these are not "eggs" but now human blastocysts or zygotes.
 They are not simply biological cells but nascent human beings.
 In his discussion of preimplantation genetic diagnosis Isaacson writes, "A couple who knows they carry the gene (for Huntington's) could decide to have a baby through IVF in order to screen their embryos for the disease.
 If the parents can produce enough fertilized eggs, the ones with Huntington's can be eliminated."
 The term "eliminated" is a euphemism for allowing a very young human embryo to die simply because it has a disease.
-PGD is a process of creating large numbers of human embryos (a problem previous mentioned) in order to find the ones that are perfect (i.e. do not have Huntington's disease.)
-This "solution" is eerily similar to eugenics, in which weaker/sicker humans are murdered to "improve" the human race.
-Accurate terminology is essential when having these serious ethical discussions, so there is clarity and honesty about what is being proposed.
+PGD is a process of creating large numbers of human embryos (a problem previously mentioned) in order to find the ones that are perfect (i.e. do not have Huntington's disease.)
+This "solution" is a form of eugenics, in which weaker/sicker humans are murdered to "improve" the human race.
+Accurate terminology is essential when having these serious ethical discussions, so there is clarity and honesty about what is being proposed and what the issues truly are.

 In the chapter, Regulating Gene Editing, the author works through a number of interesting scenarios, posing questions and leaving the reader to consider these situations, as well as suggesting when gene-editing might be permissible.
 The following chapter also explores Doudna's own personal journey as she struggles to determine under what conditions gene-editing should be allowed.